VasquezSRE/vasquezsre/README.md

 ## Hello 👋

-My name is Andrés Vásquez, I'm from Colombia and I'm a SRE and Senior Develop.
+My name is Andrés Vásquez, I'm from Colombia and I'm a SRE, DevOps Engineer and Senior Developer.

 * Currently working for [@UdeA](https://drai.udea.edu.co/) as a Leader SRE
-* Currently working for [Holcim - ADC](https://adc.holcim.com/) as DevOps Engineer
+* Currently working for [Holcim - Americas Digital Center](https://adc.holcim.com/) as DevOps Engineer

 ## Skills